-The service is considered to be properly carried out upon the receipt by the receiving party.
+The service is considered to be properly carried out upon receipt of the receiving party.
 In case of mail service, in any case the writ is deemed to be served after 10 days from its sending.

-Should a service be made outside Italy and in an EU country, the writ of summons must be translated in the language of the recipient and served pursuant to Regulation CE No. 1393/2007.
+Should service be made outside Italy and in an EU country, the writ of summons must be translated in the language of the recipient and served pursuant to Regulation CE No. 1393/2007.
 For service in a country outside the EU, unless in case of a bilateral convention between Italy and the relevant country, the Hague Convention of November 15, 1965 shall apply.
+If the defendant is resident abroad but of Italian nationality, it will also be possible to use the consular assistance.
+The embassy of the defendant's State will take care of the service procedure.